 - When your baby is awake, give them tummy time or time on their side during supervised play.

-- Stimulate your baby – for example, talk, sing or shake a rattle – or put toys near your baby on the side they like least.
+- Play with your baby from the side they like least – for example, when you talk, sing or shake a rattle, or put toys near your baby.
 This will encourage your baby to turn their head to that side.

 Putting your baby on their back for sleep is the safest sleeping position.
-Putting your child to sleep on their stomach or side increases the risk of sudden unexpected death in infancy (SUDI).
+Putting your baby to sleep on their stomach or side increases the risk of sudden unexpected death in infancy (SUDI).